FuadPoroshtica/T-113-VLN1-H30/docs/diary.md

 ## 30/11/23

 At 09:00 a meeting was started and we went over what we had to do for the day.
-Fuad, Jón and Gardar showed up.
+Jón and Gardar showed up at 09:00 and Fuad showed up at 11:00.
+Todays project manager is Gardar.

 ### Daily goals: